theonetruenerd/VenusLibraryDocumentation/docs/source/venus.rst

 If the substance type is unknown, then prioritise adding high volumes before low volumes.
 In the code, functions do not have the :ven:func` prefix.

+Microlab STARs have something called TADM; this is a pressure monitoring system of within pipetting steps, standing for Total Air Displacement Monitoring.
+The pressure data is saved in 10ms timepoints in a microsoft access database, along with the channel number, timestamp, and liquid class being used for the specific pipetting step that the TADM data was generated from.
+With the TADMCurveExport library, you can export the TADM data from the Microsoft Access Database file into an Excel file or a set of CSV files automatically.
+The TADM data can also be uploaded into the liquid class database to be associated with the specific liquid classes involved.
+You can set TADM tolerance bands within the liquid class database, which can cause the method to abort if TADM pressure data goes outside of the tolerance bands.
+The TADM data can also be used to analyze success of pipetting steps as incorrect/flawed pipetting (e.g. generating bubbles) will cause noticeable changes in the TADM data.

 General Steps
 -------------------------------------------------------